 If users are having trouble interacting with your page, enable a way for users to contact you with issues ranging from content navigation to accessibility.
 This contact can be a link in the footer or within your contact screen.
 Suggestions from users will only make your page more accessible for everyone.

 Assuring accessibility is implemented into your page, does require a little bit extra work, but will ensure everyone has full access to your technology.
-Even if your client’s scope does not require any accessibility related support, they will be very impressed by added-value of enhanced usability.
+Even if your client’s scope does not require any accessibility-related support, they will be very impressed by the added value of enhanced usability.

 Never miss a thing by signing up for our newsletter.
 We periodically send out important news, blogs, and other announcements.
 Don’t worry, we promise not to spam you.